piksels-and-lines-orchestra/plo/worklog.md

 Later / Undecided
 ===============================

+* Implement event protocol also in: Inkscape [Jon]
+* Develop a simple test scenario/case for the sonification server.
+* Try out test scenario with the different technologies.
+Pure Data, CSound, SuperCollider
+* Decide on which sonification technology to use.
 * Set up audio server workstation.
 * Instrument Thunderbird to be able to monitor emails
 * Evaluate and decide on technical system for visuals.